Health Management Meeting

 Dual/accelerated bachelor's to master's programs are available in both health administration and aging studies.
 The dual/accelerated programs are designed to prepare you for graduate work at WSU while allowing you to earn dual credit towards your bachelor's degree.
 Once admitted to the accelerated program you are allowed to enroll in courses for graduate credit (up to 9 credit hours) while completing your undergraduate degree requirements.

-Students should apply to the accelerated bachelor's to master's program of their choice early in their junior year.
+Students should apply to the accelerated bachelor's to master's program of their choice early in their junior year before taking any of the courses listed.

 Admission